awsdocs/aws-glue-developer-guide/doc_source/define-crawler.md

 **Destination database within the Data Catalog for the created catalog tables**
 For more information, see [Defining a Database in Your Data Catalog](define-database.md)\.

-**Crawler configuration options**
+**Output configuration options**
 Options include how the crawler should handle detected schema changes, deleted objects in the data store, and more\.
-For more information, see [Configuring a Crawler](crawler-configuration.md)\.
+For more information, see [Setting Crawler Configuration Options](crawler-configuration.md)\.

-When you define a crawler, you choose one or more classifiers that evaluate the format of your data to infer a schema\.
-When the crawler runs, the first classifier in your list to successfully recognize your data store is used to create a schema for your table\.
-You can use built\-in classifiers or define your own\.
-You define your custom classifiers in a separate operation, before you define the crawlers\.
-AWS Glue provides built\-in classifiers to infer schemas from common files with formats that include JSON, CSV, and Apache Avro\.
-For the current list of built\-in classifiers in AWS Glue, see [Built\-In Classifiers in AWS Glue ](add-classifier.md#classifier-built-in)\.
+**Recrawl Policy**
+When crawling an Amazon S3 data source after the first crawl is complete, choose whether to crawl the entire dataset again or to crawl only folders that were added since the last crawler run\.
+For more information, see [Incremental Crawls in AWS Glue](incremental-crawls.md)\.

 ## Crawler Source Type<a name="crawler-source-type"></a>

 A crawler can access data stores directly as the source of the crawl or use existing catalog tables as the source\.
 If the crawler uses existing catalog tables, it crawls the data stores specified by those catalog tables\.

-A common reason to specify a catalog table as the source is that you created the table manually \(because you already knew the structure of the data store\) and you want a crawler to keep the table updated, including adding new partitions\.
+A common reason to specify a catalog table as the source is when you create the table manually \(because you already know the structure of the data store\) and you want a crawler to keep the table updated, including adding new partitions\.
 For a discussion of other reasons, see [Updating Manually Created Data Catalog Tables Using Crawlers](tables-described.md#update-manual-tables)\.

 When you specify existing tables as the crawler source type, the following conditions apply:
 + Database name is optional\.